pragyatripathii19/Research-Paper-Implementation-on-Sentiment-Analysis/README.md

 I've followed the following steps:
 1. EDA or Exploratory Data Analysis to gain an overview of the dataset.
-2. Text Preprocessing: Cleaning and preparing data for sentiment analysis 2.1 Cleaning
+2. Text Preprocessing: Cleaning and preparing data for sentiment analysis:

+     2.1 Cleaning

      2.2 Tokenization

      2.3 Removing Stopwords

      2.4 Stemming or Lemmatization

-3. Feature Extraction using TF-IDF vectorization
+4. Feature Extraction using TF-IDF vectorization
-4. Model traning and testing
+5. Model traning and testing
-5. Result and Conclusion
+6. Result and Conclusion

 Dataset used: https://www.kaggle.com/datasets/alexandrakim2201/spotify-dataset/data